browserengineering/book/book/scheduling-and-threading.md

    attempt to keep up, implement a *frame time estimator* that estimates the true cadence of the browser based on previous frames, and adjust `schedule_animation_frame` to match.

+   A third problem is that the main thread `TaskRunner` only has one task queue, and both rendering and non-rendering tasks go into it.
+Therefore a slow sequence of script or event handler tasks may interfere with the desired rendering cadence.
+This problem can be lessened by *prioritizing* rendering
+   tasks: placing them in a separate queue that can take priority over other tasks.
+Implement this.